-When Benning Reeves’s twins are kidnapped, the frantic father knows who can help: the Tactical Crime Division and Ana Ramirez.
-Even though Ana once shattered Benning’s heart, the special agent is the only one he can trust.
-But Ana is still tormented by the unresolved case that brought them together years before—a case somehow entangled with Benning’s children.
-It’s up to the TCD and Ana to discover why…before it’s too late.
+When Benning Reeves’ twins are kidnapped, the frantic father knows who can help: the TCD and Ana Ramirez.
+Even if Ana once shattered Benning’s heart, the special agent’s the only one he can trust.
+But Ana’s still tormented by the unresolved case that brought them together years before–a case somehow entangled with Benning’s children.
+It’s up to TCD and Ana to discover why… before it’s too late.

 “Congratulations, Ramirez.”
 Director Jill Pembrook swiped her index finger across the tablet’s screen in her hands, and the entire network of monitors embedded into the conference table came to life.
 “You’ve got your next assignment.”